-Greetings From LA was made in 1978 just before I moved to New York.
+Greetings From LA 1978! was made in that year a few months before I moved to New York City.
 It was meant to be a portrait of the city by car but other shots that did not fit those requirements intruded and, since I have never cared much for concepts - even my own - I abandoned the original idea and allowed the film to make its own way.
 The film was projected with several different soundtracks and I finally settled on The Rolling Stone's "Moonlight Mile."
 It is not meant as an homage, or a critique, or a nostalgic trip - it is simply a portrait of the city that put some of the conflicted ideas a feelings I had about it into Super-8 film.

-Waiting for Brainard is an adaptation by Tif Sigfrids and myself of Eric Rohmer's short film Girl at the Monceau Bakery, a short film that helped to initiate and set the pace for the French New Wave in the 1960's.
+Waiting for Brainard is an adaptation by Tif Sigfrids and myself of Eric Rohmer's short film Girl at the Monceau Bakery, a work that helped to initiate and set the pace for the French New Wave in the 1960's.
 We transferred the setting from the college areas of Paris in the early sixties to Echo Park and Silverlake in the early century.
-We also switched the roles and now it is the female who takes the lead and the bakery girl becomes a bakery boy.
+We also switched the roles and now it is the woman who takes the lead and the bakery girl becomes a bakery boy.
 To make matters more to the point we made the voice over narrator - a central part of the Rohmer film - a man's voice - essentially turning the inner voice of the female protagonist to a male and further adding to the narrative fun.
 The film takes Rohmer's ideas, of moral choices that are made early on before one is really prepared for them, in effect improvising on moral choices that define a life - and relocates them to a new context where we might see how this scenario plays out here and now.

 David at China was made in 2001 in Chinatown, Los Angeles.
 It chronicles the installation and opening of David Von Schlaegel's posthumous exhibition in China Art Objects Gallery that year.
 Mark Von Schlegell, Steve Hanson and Giovanni Intra put together the exhibition of David's abstract sculpture and paintings.
 The film tries to give a picture of David Von Schlegell's work in the context of his time, and it also provide some serious, and not so serious, documentation of what art openings were like in Los Angeles at the turn of the millennium.